josiasvfigueredo1985/type-script-auto-compile/README.md

 - It should update and run automatically according to your changes 🤖

 ### Optionals
+- Update `name` property on "launch.json" as you prefer
 - Add `output` folder to .gitignore
 - Commit your changes to your repository
 - Check out your GitHub repository
-- Always commit your changes and follow it with GitLens
+- Always commit your changes
-- Add ESLint integration to your project (Google it)
+- Add ESLint integration and configurations to your project (Google/chatGPT it)
-- Add Husky integration and pre-commit configurations (Google it)
+- Add Husky integration and pre-commit configurations (Google/chatGPT it)

 **❤️💻HAPPY CODING!!!💻❤️**